juju/docs/src/en/charms.md

 will have been operating within the 'default' model that's automatically generated when you bootstrap the environment.
-You can check which models you have available, along with which one is active, marked by the * symbol, with the `juju list-models` command.
+You can check which models you have available, along with which one is active, marked by the * symbol, with the `juju models` command.
 Your output should be similar to the
 following:

 ```bash